dainfooo/bilu-host/README.md

-# Bilú Host Development Server on Hostinger - An Opinionated Tutorial
+# Bilú Host - A Single Node Hashicorp Nomad on Hostinger - An Opinionated Tutorial

-This tutorial provides a step-by-step guide for setting up Rocky Linux 9 on a Hostinger VPS, tailored for development.
-It emphasises balancing security and usability based on best practices, covering essential tasks such as system updates, user management, and initial setup.
-Additionally, it includes the configuration of several services through containers using Podman, as of the open-source development environment manager Coder (https://coder.com/), Prometheus and Grafana.
+This tutorial provides a step-by-step guide for setting up Rocky Linux 9 on a Hostinger VPS, tailored for staging and small production workloads.
+It emphasises balancing security and usability based on best practices, covering essential tasks such as user management, system updates, and initial setup.
+Additionally, it includes the configuration of several services through containers using Podman and HashiCorp Nomad as the container orchestration tool.

 ## Prerequisites